Heated Bird Baths

 It's been the hottest Jan 1st on record in Melbourne Australia.

 All day we've heard a bird calling out.
-We traced the sound to inside an internal wall.
+We traced the sound to an internal wall.

 I continued to just notice each moment as it emerged: noticing my breathing, my emotions, noticing my shifting responses to the bird.

-This means I didn't think thoughts about what to do, I just stayed focussed on the present moment, the feeling of what was happening, moment by moment.
+This means I didn't think thoughts about what to do, I just stayed focused on the present moment, the feeling of what was happening, moment by moment.

 After a minute or so, the baby bird stopped shaking and without agitation, started calling out again, like it did when it was inside the wall.

-When we went back to check the box it was empty and there was no sign that the fledgling and fallen.
+When we went back to check the box it was empty and there was no sign that the fledgling had fallen.

-Even if it had fallen, it would have been a kinder death than keeping it inside the house in the box where it would have died slowly from starvation, dehydration and the stress of me trying to feed it.
+Even if it had fallen, it would have been a kinder death than keeping it inside the house in the box where it would have died slowly from starvation, dehydration, and the stress of my trying to feed it.

 Click here to add your own comments